 Blood and urine screening

 All green card applicants, who are 15 or older, must go through a blood test and a urine test.
-The blood test examines syphilis, and the urine test examines gonorrhea.
-All the applicants must do these tests regardless they are applying from within the United States or abroad.
+The blood test checks for syphilis, and the urine test checks for gonorrhea.
+All applicants must do these tests regardless of whether they are applying from within the United States or abroad.

 What to Take to your medical exam

 There are several documents to take to your medical examination.
 Based on the location of your exam, you might be requested to bring additional documents.
-If you are applying from abroad, visit the U.S. embassy and take the specific guidance for your country.
-Here is a list of general documents you need to take to a medical exam for the U.S. green card::
+If you are applying from abroad, visit the U.S. embassy and provide specific guidance for your country.
+Here is a list of general documents you need to take for a medical exam for a U.S. green card::

-• A valid passport or a photo identification from another government
+- A valid passport or photo identification from another government

-• Form I-693.
-This form is a report of Medical Examination and Vaccination Record
+- Form I-693.
+This form is a report of the Medical Examination and Vaccination Record.

-• If you have a history of treatment or hospitalization for psychiatric or mental illness or alcohol or drug abuse, you need a written certification stating the diagnosis, length of treatment.
+- If you have a history of treatment or hospitalization for psychiatric or mental illness or alcohol or drug abuse, you need a written certification stating the diagnosis and length of treatment.

 Immigration vaccinations for the green card

-The Immigration and Nationality Act and also the Centers for Disease Control and Prevention (CDC) require all applicants to be vaccinated by a series of vaccines.
-At the medical exam session, the doctor must make sure that you have had all the required vaccinations.
+The Immigration and Nationality Act and Centers for Disease Control and Prevention (CDC) require all applicants to be vaccinated with a series of vaccines.
+At the medical exam session, the doctor must ensure you have had all the required vaccinations.
 Here you can see a list of these required mandatory vaccines:

 COVID-19 vaccines for a green card

 On October 1, 2021, a new law was passed stating that most new green card applicants must be fully vaccinated against Coronavirus.
-If an applicant has not received their vaccines, the U.S. government will flag them ineligible to enter the United States.
+If applicants have not received their vaccines, the U.S. government will flag them ineligible to enter the United States.
 This new law applies to:

 How to Prove Vaccination Status

-During your medical examination, you need to prove to the doctor that you have been fully vaccinated against COVID-19.
-The best way to prove this claim is to provide proof, such as:
+During your medical examination, you must prove to the doctor that you have been fully vaccinated against COVID-19.
+The best way to prove this claim is to provide proof such as:

 The record should include the applicant’s name, the day the vaccine was administered, and the location where the vaccine was received.